Celeste-Shao/information_builders/aws-data-pipeline/LoadTsvFilesInS3ToRedshift/README.md

-#Data Pipeline  Load Tab Separated Files in S3 to Redshift
+# Data Pipeline  Load Tab Separated Files in S3 to Redshift

-##About the sample
-This pipeline definition when imported would instruct Redshift to load TSV files under the specified S3 Path into a specified Redshift Table.
-Table insert mode is OVERWRITE_EXISTING.

-##Running this sample
+## Running this sample
 The pipeline requires the following user input point:

 1. The S3 folder where the input TSV files are located.
 2. Redshift connection info along with the target table name.
 3. Redshift Cluster security group id(s).

-## Prerequisites

-You must have the AWS CLI and default IAM roles setup in order to run the sample.
-Please see the [readme](https://github.com/awslabs/data-pipeline-samples) for the base repository for instructions how to do this.
-TSV files under a S3 folder path is the input for this pipeline.
-Redshift Cluster and Table must already exist.